pranavkrish04/tourpran.ninja/_posts/2021-05-24-return2libcpwntrain.md

 p.interactive()
 ```

-Hope you loved this challenge in the training !! :D
+Hope you loved this challenge in the training !Happy Hacking! :D